Skip to Main Content

 Medical bills, home repairs, weddings — whether you’re facing an unexpected expense or you’re planning to make a major purchase, sometimes debt is a necessity.
 When that happens, getting a personal loan can be a better solution than using a credit card, especially if you need a large amount of funds relatively quickly.

-That’s because according to the Federal Reserve, the average annual percentage rate (APR) on a 24-month personal loan as of August 2024 was 12.33%, compared to 21.86% for credit cards — that's nine percentage points lower on a personal loan, on average.
-(On a $40,000 five-year loan, nine percentage points can mean an extra $10,000 plus saved or spent!)
+According to the Federal Reserve, the average annual percentage rate (APR) on a 24-month personal loan was 11.66%, compared to 21.37% for credit cards — nine percentage points lower on average.

 In this article, we’ll specifically cover the types of $40,000 loans that are available, what you need to get one, and what payments could look like.